Installomator/Installomator/README.md

 ### Debug mode

 There is a variable named `DEBUG` which is set in line 21 of the script.
-When `DEBUG` is set to `1` (default) no actions that would actually modify the current system are taken.
+When `DEBUG` is set to `1` (default) or `2` for a variation of debug, no actions that would actually modify the current system are taken.
 This is useful for testing most of the actions in the script, but obviously not all of them.

-Also when the `DEBUG` variable is `1`, downloaded archives and extracted files will be written to the script's directory, rather than a temporary directory, which can make debugging easier.
+When the `DEBUG` variable is `1`, downloaded archives and extracted files will be written to the script's directory, rather than a temporary directory, which can make debugging easier.

+When `DEBUG` variable is `2`, the temporary folder is created and downloaded and extracted files goes to that folder, as if not in DEBUG mode, but installation is still not done.
+On the other hand blocking processes are checked, the app is reopened if closed, and the user is notified.

 _Always remember_ to change the `DEBUG` variable to `0` when deploying.
+The installer PKG we provide has `DEBUG=0`.

 ### Use Installomator with Jamf Pro